Tamizh019/CropYield_Prediction/README.md

 Hey Guys!
 This is our machine learning project (example) that helps farmers decide what to grow and how much they can expect to harvest.

+## Work in Progress 🚧
+We are still working on this project!
+We will add more features soon.

 ## Team Members 👥
 - **Arunmozhi Adithya**
 - **Jenivaa**